iainjclark/billion-air-flow/README.md

 This creates both an opportunity and a challenge:

-- **Opportunity**: The dataset captures the pulse of New York City — trips, fares, tips, time-of-day patterns, and borough-level dynamics over more than a decade.
+- The dataset captures the pulse of New York City — trips, fares, tips, time-of-day patterns, and borough-level dynamics over more than a decade.
-- **Challenge**: Working at this scale requires data engineering techniques that go beyond local CSV processing.
+- Working at this scale requires data engineering techniques that go beyond local CSV processing.
 Efficient ingestion, storage, and analytics are essential.

 The driver makes a right onto Mechanics Alley on the Lower East Side, and we pull up at the job site.
 Showtime.